Bandwidth/bandwidth.github.io/voice/bxml/callbacks/bridgeTargetComplete.md

 {% method %}
-##  Bridge Complete Event
+##  Bridge Target Complete Event
-This event is sent to the `bridgeTargetCompleteUrl` when the originating call leaves the bridge.
+This event is sent to the `bridgeTargetCompleteUrl` if the originating call leaves the [bridge](../verbs/bridge.md), and the BXML returned in this callback is executed on the target call.

-For more information see the [Bridge verb](../verbs/bridge.md).

 ### Expected response
 ```http